Pentium 4: Northwood (Extreme Edition)

-Although never a particularly good seller, especially since it was released in a time when AMD was asserting near total dominance in the processor performance race, the Pentium 4 Extreme Edition established a new position within Intel's product line, that of an enthusiast oriented chip with the highest-end specifications offered by Intel chips, along with unlocked multipliers to allow for easier overclocking.
-In this role it has since been succeeded by the Pentium Extreme Edition (The Extreme version of the dual-core Pentium D), the Core 2 Extreme, the Core i7 and the Core i9.
+The Pentium 4 Extreme Edition was positioned as a high-end processor aimed at enthusiasts and was distinguished from standard Pentium 4 models by its larger cache and, in later versions, other higher-end specifications.
+The Extreme Edition designation was subsequently used for other high-end Intel processors, including the Pentium Extreme Edition, Core 2 Extreme, and later Core i7 and Core i9 processors.

 Contrary to popular belief, however, the Socket 478 versions of the Pentium 4 Extreme Edition CPUs such as the Gallatin-based Pentium 4 Extreme Edition for Socket 478 all have a locked multiplier, meaning that they are not overclockable unless the front-side bus speeds are increased (which runs the potential risks of erratic behaviors such as reliability and stability issues).
 Only the Socket 775/LGA 775 versions of the Pentium 4 Extreme Edition, as well as the Pentium Extreme Edition (Smithfield) and Engineering Sample CPUs have unlocked multipliers.